 Elizabethtown has an active Chamber of Commerce and is home to Continental Press, White Oak Mills (an animal feed plant), Elizabethtown College, Mars Chocolate North America where Dove Promises are manufactured, and numerous smaller businesses.
 A portion of the Masonic Village retirement living campus is within Borough limits, adjacent to the Amtrak Train Station, and its extensive pathway network picks up at the station where the Borough’s pathway ends.

 As a full service municipality, Elizabethtown supplies a wide range of municipal services.
-In addition to administration and finance, maintenance of roads and highways, the Borough operates a stormsewer system, a residential solid waste and recycling program, a residential rental unit licensing program, planning, zoning, code enforcement, and a police force.
+In addition to administration and finance, maintenance of roads and highways, the Borough operates a wastewater treatment plant, stormwater facilities, a residential solid waste and recycling program, a residential rental unit licensing & inspection program, planning, zoning, code enforcement, and a police force.
 In addition, the Borough boasts a 39-acre linear park complete with trails, pavilions, basketball courts, softball field, and play equipment as well as a growing pedestrian and bicycle pathway network connecting the train station to the downtown area, residential neighborhoods, schools, churches, and Elizabethtown College.

 Elizabethtown operates under the Council-Manager form of government.
 The Chief Administrative Officer of the organization is the Borough Manager, appointed by and serving at the pleasure of a majority of Borough Council.
 The Council, currently six members, is elected by Wards for four-year terms.
 The Borough has three Wards with two Council members representing each Ward.
 From its ranks Council elects one member to serve as Council President and another to serve as Council Vice-President.
 Council serves as the legislative branch of local government.
 Its mission is to preserve the Borough’s fiscal security and adopt Resolutions and Ordinances governing the Borough.